 The notion that pimples can be healed by drying it out is often accompanied by the idea that applying moisturiser makes the skin worse off.
 But research has shown that the right kind of moisturiser actually produces a therapeutic effect on skin, helping it retain moisture, keeping it soothed, and at the same time reducing itching and the temptation to pick.

 There are other, more external reasons that can aggravate existing conditions.
 The most common ones are pore-clogging makeup, harsh skincare, climate, smoking, and stress, as well as food with a high-glycemic index.
 The most common of these foods are simple carbohydrates like white rice, potatoes, white bread,

 pasta and those with a high amount of sugar.

 Living with acne can deal a huge blow to a person’s self-confidence, whether it shows up in adolescence or is triggered later in adulthood.
 In both cases, the experience is intensified when the condition is persistent, painful and scarring.
-This may even lead to dysfunctional behavior.
 Many sufferers refuse to leave the house without layers of makeup, for example.
 There’s the feeling of helplessness, often not helped by unsolicited advice from friends and strangers alike.
 For many, exploring a series of incompatible treatments have led to worsened skin, creating a vicious cycle that only fellow acne sufferers understand.